atillavarga/atillavarga.github.io/_projects/1_project.md

 published: true
 ---

-## 3D Printing & Prototyping Portfolio

-As a founder of a prototyping business and semiconductor process engineer, I've designed and manufactured numerous custom 3D printed components for various applications.
-From semiconductor equipment to research tools, these prints demonstrate the power of additive manufacturing in solving complex engineering challenges.
+As a founder of a prototyping business, I've designed and manufactured numerous custom 3D printed components for various applications.
+Below are a few examples of parts I designed, iterated on and printed.

-### Chemical & Molecular Models
+### Molecule Models

 <div class="row">
     <div class="col-sm-4 mt-3 mt-md-0">